-This web page is about reporting bugs in the original, unmodified, TeX Metafont programs and the Computer Modern fonts, and companion Computers & Typesetting programs, which are maintained by their author, Donald Knuth.
+This web page is about reporting bugs in the original, unmodified, TeX and Metafont programs and the Computer Modern fonts, companion software, and the Computers & Typesetting books, which are maintained by their author, Donald Knuth.

 In addition, we are looking for crafty \input files, runnable with the original TeX or Metafont, in order to make testing for Don's planned 2021 TeX tune-up as complete as possible.